-- The grievant will attempt to resolve the grievance orally.
-The grievant will notify the Union President or designee of the grievance no later than 7 calendar days after the grievable incident occurs or is discovered.
-The Union President or designee will attempt to correct the grievance and will immediately notify the grievant of their decision. - If the grievance is not settled at 1), the grievant may file a written grievance with the Union President or designee in writing no later than 7 calendar days after the completion of Step 1.
-The Union President or designee must attempt to adjust the grievance at that time and render a written decision within 7 calendar days. - 3) If the grievance is arbitrable, but is not settled at 2), and the grievant wishes to appeal the grievance, they must notify the Union President or designee within 14 calendar days and request grievance mediation services.
-It is understood that mediation is non-binding. - 4) If the grievance is arbitrable but is not settled at 3) and the grievant wishes to have an arbitrator settle the grievance, they must provide written notification to the Union President or designee 14 calendar days after mediation is complete.
+- 1) If the grievance is not settled at section 11.2.1 Oral Resolution step 1), the grievant may file a written grievance with the Union President or designee in writing no later than seven (7) calendar days after the completion of step 1).
+The Union President or designee must attempt to adjust the grievance at that time and render a written decision within seven (7) calendar days. - 2) If the grievance is arbitrable, but is not settled at section 11.2.2 Written Grievance step 1) and the grievant wishes to appeal the grievance, they must notify the Union President or designee within fourteen (14) calendar days and request grievance mediation services.
+It is understood that mediation is non-binding.

+3) If the grievance is arbitrable but is not settled at section 11.2.2 Written Grievance step 2) and the grievant wishes to have an arbitrator settle the grievance, they must provide written notification to the Union President or designee thirty (30) calendar days after mediation is complete.

-11.3 Arbitration
+11.3 ARBITRATION

-If the Employer or Union chooses to proceed to arbitration, the Employer or Union must contact the arbitrator to schedule the arbitration within 30 days of notifying the other party of their intent to arbitrate the grievance, and provide notice to the other party of the required contact.
-If the Employer or Union fails to contact the arbitrator within 30 days, the matter will be considered settled based upon the last decision in the matter.
+If the Employer or Union chooses to proceed to arbitration, the Employer or Union must contact the arbitrator to schedule the arbitration within thirty (30) days of notifying the other party of their intent to arbitrate the grievance, and provide notice to the other party of the required contact.
+If the Employer or Union fails to contact the arbitrator within thirty (30) days, the matter will be considered settled based upon the last decision in the matter.